group of women with arms around each other

 Submit my blog post

-Do adhere to our blogger guidelines.
-Be sure to carefully read and follow these Blogger Guidelines before submitting a blog post.
+Do follow blogger guidelines.
+Be sure to read them carefully before submitting a blog post.
 If you do not immediately meet the criteria listed, we encourage you to submit posts at a later date.
-Blogger Guidelines are subject to change without notice.
+Blogger guidelines are subject to change without notice.
 It is the blogger’s responsibility to ensure they submit posts that fall within the guidelines.

 Do submit inspirational stories.
-We are looking for posts with a “wow” factor and that provide useful information to others in the military community.
-Don’t be afraid to share your personal stories that will make people laugh, cry, or leap to action.
-We know you have amazing stories that will inspire others through sound advice and relevant experiences.
-We want to hear them!
+We’re looking for posts with a “wow” factor that also share useful takeaways for others in the military community.
+Don’t be afraid to tell personal stories that will make people laugh, cry or leap to action.
+We know you have amazing stories to tell that will inspire others through sound advice and relevant experiences — and we want to hear them.

 Do write about the blog call topics.
-We are working hard to ensure we offer a variety of topics to write about.
-Only blog posts addressing the blog call topics will be considered for publication.
+We work hard to offer a variety of topics for contributors.
+Only posts that address the current blog call topics will be considered for publication.
 Topics change frequently and are updated regularly on our Military OneSource Facebook page.
-You can also find the current topics at the top of this page.
-Be on the lookout!
+You can also find the current topics at the top of this page — so be sure to check back often.

 Do give credit where credit is due.
-You are encouraged to quote, republish, or share any Blog Brigade content on your own blog, website, or other communication/publication.
-If you do so, please credit The Blog Brigade and/or the person who authored the content as a courtesy.
+You’re encouraged to quote, republish or share any Blog Brigade content on your own blog, website or other platforms.
+If you do, be sure to credit the Blog Brigade and/or the original author as a courtesy.

 Do submit photos.
-Personal photographs can be used if they do not contain personally identifiable information or geographically identifiable information.
+You’re welcome to include personal photographs with your submission, as long as they don’t contain personally identifiable information or geographically identifiable information.

 Submit my blog post

-Don’t submit blogs posts from organizations.
-We do not accept blog posts from organizations, but we recognize that some milspouses write for multiple websites.
-If you are a milspouse blogger who writes for multiple publications, please include the link to your personal blog or to your personal portfolio website (i.e., www.janedoe.com) containing links to your writing with your submission.
+Don’t submit blog posts from organizations.
+We do not accept blog posts from organizations, but we recognize that some military spouses write for multiple websites.
+If you’re a military spouse blogger who writes for multiple publications, include the link to your personal blog or to your personal portfolio website (e.g., www.janedoe.com) with your submission so we can review your individual work.

 Don’t include statistics.
 We understand that statistics can be powerful, but they are also hard to verify.
 We encourage you to find other ways to illustrate your point.

 Don’t include brand names.
 References to brand names will not be accepted.
-Include generic references like “cola” or “mobile device” versus “Coke” or “iPhone.”
+Include generic references such as “cola” or “mobile device” versus “Coke” or “iPhone.”

 Don’t violate social media guidelines.
 We want you to write in your own voice.
-Each blogger provides a unique perspective that can enrich the lives of others members of the military community.
-The Office of Military Community Outreach, Military Community and Family Policy (MC&FP) has established some basic guidelines that every voice must follow.
-Be mindful that the Blog Brigade will not accept blogs that contain the following:
+Each blogger provides a unique perspective that can enrich the lives of other members of the military community.
+To ensure a safe and respectful space, the Office of Military Community Support Programs has established guidelines that all submissions must follow.

-• profanity, graphic, obscene, explicit or racial comments
+• Profanity or content that is graphic, obscene, explicit or racist

-• solicitations or advertisements (this includes promotion or endorsement of private businesses, or any financial, commercial, or non-governmental agency)
+• Solicitations or advertisements, including promotion or endorsement of private businesses or any financial, commercial or nongovernmental agency

-• classified, For Official Use Only (FOUO), pre-decisional, proprietary, or business-sensitive information (this includes personally identifiable information, personnel lists, rosters, organization charts, or directories)
+• Classified, For Official Use Only, or FOUO, predecisional, proprietary or business-sensitive information, including personally identifiable information, personnel lists, rosters, organization charts or directories

-• links to sites other than .gov, .usa, or .mil.
-If blogs include links to other sites (e.g., .com, .edu, or .org), they will be reviewed and may be removed at the discretion of the MC&FP Public Affairs Office
+• Links to websites other than .gov, .usa or .mil domains.
+(If posts include links to other sites, such as .com, .edu or .org, they will be reviewed and may be removed at the discretion of the MC&FP Public Affairs Office.)

-As a blogger for the Blog Brigade, you take personal responsibility for your comments, your username, and any information you submit.
-In that spirit, bloggers are asked to also adhere to the Department of Defense User agreement found at the following link: http://www.dodig.mil/Disclaimers/Social-Media-User-Agreement/.
+As a writer for Blog Brigade, you’re responsible for your comments, your username and any information you submit.
+In that spirit, bloggers are asked to also adhere to the Department of War User Agreement found at http://www.dodig.mil/Disclaimers/Social-Media-User-Agreement/.

 Submit my blog post

-Submit blogs via the Submit Your Blog Post link found at the bottom of this page.
-Once a blog is submitted, the Military OneSource team will review it.
+Submit blogs via the Submit Your Blog Post link at the bottom of this page.
+Once submitted, the Military OneSource team will review it.

 • First and last name (legal name)